M-A-Edwards/wake_vision_challenge_2_data_centric_track/report.md

 -  Horizontal flip
 -  Rotation up to **15%**
--  Zoom up to **10%**
+-  Zoom up to **30%**
--  Translation up to **5%**
+-  Translation up to **20%**
 -  Contrast adjustment up to **15%**
 -  Brightness adjustment up to **10%**

 Experiments showed that aggressive settings for rotation, contrast, and brightness reduced accuracy, while softer transformations improved generalization.
-Notably, slightly increased zoom and translation yielded modest accuracy improvements.
+Although, increasing zoom and translation yielded significant accuracy improvements.

 The `visualize_augmentation` function provides visual inspection of augmented samples.